-BNL was the first DOE Office of Science National Laboratory to be registered under the prestigious International ISO 14001 environmental management standard in 2001.
+In 2001, BNL was the first DOE Office of Science National Laboratory to be registered under the prestigious International ISO 14001 environmental management standard.
 In addition, in December 2006, BNL was the first DOE Laboratory to achieve full registration under the Occupational Health and Safety Assessment Series (OHSAS) 18001 Standard.
-These programs are described in detail in Chapter 2 of this report.
-Registration to these standards was maintained throughout 2012.
+These programs are described in detail in Chapter 2 of the report.
+Registration to these standards was maintained throughout 2013.